cboettig/ews-review/manuscript-w-refs.md

 Chisholm, R. a, and E. Filotas.
 2009.
 Critical slowing down as an indicator of transitions in two-species models..
 Journal of theoretical biology 257:142–9.

+Cimatoribus, S. S. Drijfhout, V. Livina, and G. van der Schrier.
+2013.
+Dansgaard–Oeschger events: bifurcation points in the climate system.
+Climate of the Past 9:323–333.

 Dai, L., D. Vorselen, K. S. Korolev, and J. Gore.
 2012.
 Generic Indicators for Loss of Resilience Before a Tipping Point Leading to Population Collapse.